spacelift-io/user-documentation/docs/vendors/terraform/dependency-lock-file.md

 ## Generating & Updating the File

-Terraform recommends including the Dependency Lock File file in your version control repository, alongside your infrastructure code.
+Terraform recommends including the Dependency Lock File in your version control repository, alongside your infrastructure code.

 You can generate or update this file by running `terraform init` locally and committing it into your repository.